gerzin/assesment/README.md

 ### Local Build (Without Docker)

-If you have all prerequisites installed locally:
+If you have all prerequisites installed locally.

 ```bash
 # Build all targets